DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-07-30-gcse-changes.md

 - accept candidates who are currently studying for a GCSE (and expect to receive it before they start the course)
 - offer an ‘equivalency test’ which lets a candidate show they meet the standard, without having a formal qualification

 We [made some recent changes](/publish-teacher-training-courses/pending-gcses-equivalency-tests/) to the Publish service to better collect this information from providers.
-As a result, we're now able to warn candidates if they've chosen a course they do not meet the requirements for.
+As a result, we’re now able to warn candidates if they’ve chosen a course they do not meet the requirements for.
 We hope that this will reduce the rates of rejection, as candidates will be able to change their course choices before they apply.

 To be able to show this guidance, we needed to make some changes to how we collect information about GCSEs.
 That way we'd know if someone is currently studying for a GCSE, or if they need to take an equivalency test.